voyeg3r/dotfaster/vim/wiki/dicasvim.md

     :browse oldfiles
     :bro old

+Somtimes browsing oldfiles is much more efficient than using Ctrl-p plugin

 We can also install FZF plugin and map something like <leader>m to open Most Recent Edited Files